aeirola/react-native-svg-app-icon/README.md

 - Android 8.0, and higher, vector drawable adaptive icon generation with PNG fallback
 - Android 7.1 legacy circular icon generation
 - Android 7.0, and lower, legacy square icon generation

+For more information about the generated files, see the [docs](docs/generated_files.md).

 :curly_loop: If you also want to use SVG images within your React Native application, you might want to check out [react-native-svg-asset-plugin](https://github.com/aeirola/react-native-svg-asset-plugin).